ceedubs/containerized-unison-program/README.md

 make build
 ```

 This will print some Docker logs to the terminal and build some images.
-The main image that we care about will be named `unison-application` and will be now have a `latest` tag and a timestamp-based tag.
+The main image that we care about will be named `unison-application` and will be now have a `latest` tag and a tag based on the release version of the Unison project that we are building.

 # Run the container